forestryio/hugo-theme-novela/README.md

 Add to your projects layout directory your logo's SVG:
 `/layouts/icons/ui/logo.html`

+### Socials

+In order for the Socials to be surfaced in Forestry, you should copy the theme's `config/_default/social.yaml` to your project.

 ### Authors

 You should register authors as a taxonomy in your project's `config.yaml``